butyr/pytorch-transformer-zoo/README.md

 # pytorch-transformer

+This project aims at reimplementing all the main variations of the transformer model in PyTorch.
-PyTorch implementation of transformer model based on "Attention Is All You Need" ([Vaswani et al. 2017](https://arxiv.org/pdf/1706.03762.pdf)).
+Currently it includes the initial model based on "Attention Is All You Need" ([Vaswani et al. 2017](https://arxiv.org/pdf/1706.03762.pdf)) and the OpenAI GPT2 model based on [Radford et al. 2018](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf) and [Radford et al. 2019](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf).

 ## Installation